allison-johnson/javascript-recipes-app/notes.md

 [] Fix size of 'add recipe note' button

-[] Error handling: when user tries to submit blank note or a recipe that's missing a field...
+[] Error handling: when user tries to submit blank note
-    * See API class static post method for an attempt

 [] Delete note:
-    [] Abstract funcitonality into a note.js instance method [] Call that method right after a new note gets created (so that you can imediately delete note) [] Confirmation before delete note
+    [] Abstract functionality into a note.js instance method [] Call that method right after a new note gets created (so that you can imediately delete note) [] Confirmation before delete note

-[] What if image can't render or is invalid?

 [] Add a like button to top right corner of card (see toy tale?)